 The materials and craft supplies used in making the DIY Cupid’s arrow Valentine’s Day dog tug toy shown are:

 - Sewing machine and general sewing supplies

 Basic machine and hand sewing skills are needed for heart arrowhead portion.
 Nothing too fancy or difficult.
 The toy can be fully hand sewn if you wish, but will be quicker and easier if you have a sewing machine.
 Or you can omit the heart, as noted above.

-Squeakers can be rescued from old damaged toys for recycling (if you’re lucky!) or purchased from craft stores or online.
+Squeakers can be rescued from old dog toys for recycling or purchased from craft suppliers.
 I try to salvage squeakers in our DIY dog toy hospital for reuse when possible, but I also have purchased packs of replacement squeakers in different shapes, sizes, and sounds.
 Squeakers can be tricky to find in shops.
 Try the toy section of large craft shops or look online at specialist suppliers or large retailers like AliExpress or Amazon.
 You can check out the replacement dog toy squeakers on Amazon (affiliate link) for product examples and ideas.

 Weaving the Arrow Tug Toy

 Th arrow shaft can be woven using either a simple square knot weaving pattern (as shown) or a simple simple spiral weaving pattern for an easy alternative.
-I used the square here, but if I was making it again, I might switch to a spiral instead.
-The slightly rounded shaped of a spiral tug might be a little easier for neatly sewing into the heart.
+I used the square here, but if I was making it again, I might switch to a spiral instead for a rounded shaft.
+The slightly rounded shaped of a spiral tug might also be a little easier for neatly sewing into the heart.
 Not that the square was difficult.
 Just an option.

 Preparing the Materials